lbryio/lbry.com/content/faq/naming.md

 First and foremost
 **it is absolutely possible to own and control a URI forever**.

-Consulting with economists, we devised LBRY’s nameclaim system.
+Consulting with economists, we devised LBRY’s name claim system.
 LBRY URIs support four types of resolution:

 | Type | Syntax | Resolution |
 | --- | --- |